2019 North Korea–United States Hanoi Summit: Malaysia

 Veteran diplomacy and national security journalist Michael Gordon reported in The Wall Street Journal: "If the two sides had opted for the traditional bottom-up approach to diplomacy, their diplomats would have worked to close the divide and only arranged for a summit when they appeared to be within striking distance of an agreement.
 However, U.S. and North Korean diplomats have had only intermittent meetings since the June summit, and both sides bet they would be more successful by pressing their case at another summit.
 Mr. Kim calculated that Mr. Trump would be more flexible in agreeing to lift sanctions than his subordinates.
 Mr. Trump, for his part, assumed that he was the best person to pursue the art of the nuclear deal."

 Richard Haass, president of the Council on Foreign Relations think tank, stated, "No deal is better than a bad deal, and the president was right to walk.
 But this should not have happened.
 A busted summit is the risk you run when too much faith is placed in personal relations with a leader like Kim, when the summit is inadequately prepared, and when the president had signaled he was confident of success."

 Trump was poorly received for his stance on the Warmbier incident.
-His supportive remarks for Kim Jong-un in his speeches while negotiating denuclearization were not received well by the Warmbier family, who were grateful to him after their son's return.
-Trump said that the Warmbier case is a "delicate balance", since he was trying to establish a big denuclearization deal with Kim Jong-un, but he sympathizes for the Warmbier family at the same time.
+His supportive remarks for Kim Jong Un in his speeches while negotiating denuclearization were not received well by the Warmbier family, who were grateful to him after their son's return.
+Trump said that the Warmbier case is a "delicate balance", since he was trying to establish a big denuclearization deal with Kim Jong Un, but he sympathizes for the Warmbier family at the same time.
 In the speech he gave to the Conservative Political Action Conference, he mentioned that there were positive developments in negotiating the return of American prisoners in North Korea, and the remains of soldiers killed in the Korean War.
-His relationship's improvement with Kim Jong-un was beneficial to the U.S.'s national interest.
+His relationship's improvement with Kim Jong Un was beneficial to the U.S.'s national interest.

 China and Russia

-A meeting between Kim Jong-Un and Russian president Vladimir Putin was held on 25–26 April 2019.
+A meeting between Kim Jong Un and Russian President Vladimir Putin was held from April 25 to 26, 2019.
 Biegun was scheduled to visit Russia that month to discuss the full denuclearization of North Korea.
-Putin believed that Kim Jong-un needed international security guarantees to give up North Korea's nuclear arsenal and program.
+Putin believed that Kim Jong Un needed international security guarantees to give up North Korea's nuclear arsenal and program.